k155cvut/gise/docs/practicals/practical3.md

 ### Web Mercator distortion

-The Web Mercator projection uses a modified version of the Mercator projection and has become a default map projection for web mapping.
-The major difference between this projection is that it uses a spherical formula at all scales.
-Here are some of the reasons why the Web Mercator projection is becoming the de facto standard for web and online mapping.
-Web Mercator is everywhere.
-Virtually all major online map providers are using this projection, including Google Maps, CARTO, Mapbox, OpenStreetMap, Esri, and many others.
+The Web Mercator projection, an adapted version of the Mercator projection, has become the default map projection for web mapping.
+Unlike its predecessor, it employs a spherical formula consistently across all scales.
+Major online map providers, such as Google Maps, CARTO, Mapbox, OpenStreetMap, Esri, and others, widely employ this projection.

+The primary advantage of the Mercator projection, and consequently the Web Mercator, is its preservation of direction, providing users with the valuable knowledge that north is consistently oriented upwards.
+Despite even distortion throughout most areas, as one moves away from the equator, distortion intensifies, causing significant stretching toward the poles.
+Consequently, the Web Mercator projection is unsuitable for polar displays.
+Due to these apparent distortions, it is not recommended for spatial analysis or area calculations.

 <iframe style="filter:none !important;margin-top:.6rem;" width="100%" height="500" frameborder="0" allowfullscreen src="https://www.thetruesize.com/#?borders=1~!MTU2ODg0MjU.NDY3MTc3NQ*MzEyNTI5MDA(NjIzOTIyOA~!CONTIGUOUS_US*MTAwMjQwNzU.MjUwMjM1MTc(MTc1)MQ~!IN*NTI2NDA1MQ.Nzg2MzQyMQ)MA~!CN*OTkyMTY5Nw.NzMxNDcwNQ(MjI1)Mg"></iframe>

+<iframe style="filter:none !important;margin-top:.6rem;" width="100%" height="500" frameborder="0" allowfullscreen src="https://developers.arcgis.com/javascript/latest/sample-code/client-projection/live/"></iframe>